 As with any product, the more demand, the more you can ask for it.
-Gift cards for major retailers — like Walmart, Target and Best Buy — tend to go for within 5% of their value on the marketplace.
+Gift cards for major retailers — Walmart, Target, Best Buy — tend to sell on the marketplace for 95% of their value.

 You also maintain control over your listing.
 If your card doesn’t sell in the first couple of days, you can always adjust the price to attract more buyers.
 Or you can unlist it if you change your mind.

-If you do decide to sell a gift card this holiday season, remember to shop around and find the best offer.
+If you do decide to sell a gift card this holiday season, shop around and find the best offer.
 Check with two or three companies before handing over your gift card.

-And remember, you can buy discount gift cards at all of these sites, too!
+And remember, you can buy discount gift cards on all these sites, too.
 Keep them in mind when you need a gift next holiday season.